 Subject Offerings Details English or EAL English Writing - write for a variety of purposes and audiences Reading - Read a variety of texts Speaking and Listening Cross Curricular Capabilities Mathematics Cross Curricular CapabilitiesProblem-solving Humanities Topics revolving around social and cultural awareness, diversity, global economy and Australian history.
 Science Combination of practical and theoretical components.
-PE Combination of practical and theoretical components.
-Health 1 semester Elective A Each semester students will do 4 electives (8 per year).
-These can be selected from English, Maths, Science, Arts, Technology, Humanities, PE, Languages and Extension Electives.
-All students must undertake Health in semester 1 or 2.
+PE/Health Combination of practical and theoretical components.
+PE Elective 1 semester Elective A Each semester students will do 4 electives (8 per year).
+These can be selected from English, Mathematics, Science, Music, Arts, Technology, Humanities, PE, Languages and Extension Electives.
+All students must undertake a PE elective in semester 1 or 2.
 Elective B Each semester students will do 4 electives (8 per year).
-These can be selected from English, Maths, Science, Arts, Technology, Humanities, PE, Languages and Extension Electives.
-All students must undertake Health in semester 1 or 2.
+These can be selected from English, Mathematics, Science, Music, Arts, Technology, Humanities, PE, Languages and Extension Electives.
+All students must undertake a PE elective in semester 1 or 2.
 Elective C Each semester students will do 4 electives (8 per year).
-These can be selected from English, Maths, Science, Arts, Technology, Humanities, PE, Languages and Extension Electives.
-All students must undertake Health in semester 1 or 2.
+These can be selected from English, Mathematics, Science, Music, Arts, Technology, Humanities, PE, Languages and Extension Electives.
+All students must undertake a PE elective in semester 1 or 2.
 Elective D Each semester students will do 4 electives (8 per year).
-These can be selected from English, Maths, Science, Arts, Technology, Humanities, PE, Languages and Extension Electives.
-All students must undertake Health in semester 1 or 2.
+These can be selected from English, Mathematics, Science, Music, Arts, Technology, Humanities, PE, Languages and Extension Electives.
+All students must undertake a PE elective in semester 1 or 2.

 It is recommended that students choose electives from a wide variety of subject areas.
-Languages electives run for a full year and count for two elective choices.
+Languages and band instrumental electives run for a full year and count for two elective choices.